SimonSchirber/UWBWebsite/README.md

-# ecem202a_project
-This is repository template for UCLA ECEM202A / CSM213A projects.
+# ECE 202 UWB Project

-Use the folders as follows:
+Folders  areused as follows:

 * doc/ for website content
 * software/ for code used in your project